Tony Kern, BA; MPA; MMAS; Ed.D.; Lt Col, (USAF, Ret.); National Aviation Director (USFS, Ret.)

 Director of Business Development

-Reading Recommendation: Ghost Riders of Baghdad: Soldiers, Civilians, and the Myth of the Surge, by Daniel A. Sjursen.
+Reading Recommendation: Ghost Riders of Baghdad: Soldiers, Civilians, and the Myth of the Surge, by Daniel A. Sjursen; The Medal by Richard Galloway

 Paul Miller, B.A.

 Convergent Performance provides me the opportunity to work in a dynamic and ever-changing small business environment, where one moment I can be editing an emergency procedure checklist, the next I’m reviewing cutting-edge training videos, and then I’m troubleshooting a computer issue or researching the latest cyber threat.
-More importantly, I work at Convergent Performance because I believe that the content we offer makes people safer and even saves lives.
+More importantly, I work at Convergent Performance because I believe that the content we offer improves people's safety and effectiveness, and even saves lives.

 Reading Recommendations: The Miracle Morning, by Hal Elrod; The Hero with a Thousand Faces, by Joseph Campbell.